farmera/sare_grant/spectral_indices.md

 Thus far we've discussed simple calculations applied to single image pixels.
 In practice, generating a vegetative index over a crop involves much more.
 In addition to separate individual bands as arrays we need to scale these sorts of manipulations up to potentially __millions and millions__ of pixels covering __hundreds and hundreds__ of megabytes of image data.

-In coming sections we'll discuss how to achieve this degree of scaling along with strategies for interpreting various vegetation indices under different environmental conditions.
+In coming sections we'll discuss how to achieve this degree of scaling.
 Luckily, open-source software and image processing tools exist to make these tasks accessible.